resilientcoders/student-sandbox/prd.md

 # PRD

 ## Problem
 Automating the creation of PRD with Github actions, between two repositories.
-Testing with free model..again.
+Testing with free model..again. testing metaphor

 ## User
 A student.